- You slip a disc in your back

 So I stopped lifting weights for a few months.
 Finally a few months later, I went to a doctor and got x-rays.

-It turns out, I have a spinal condition where my L4 and L5 vertebrae don’t line up, and I had to take a few months off from any serious lifting.
+It turns out, I have a spinal condition where my and L5 and S1 vertebrae don’t line up, and I could have been working on strengthening the right areas and getting better instead of avoiding it!

 Focus on your diet